LDRA

-LDRA, previously known as the Liverpool Data Research Associates, is a privately held company producing software analysis, testing, and requirements traceability tools for the public and private sectors.
-It is involved static and dynamic software analysis.
+LDRA, previously known as the Liverpool Data Research Associates, was a privately held company until acquired by TASKING in 2025.
+It produced software analysis, testing, and requirements traceability tools for the public and private sectors to perform static and dynamic software analysis.

 History

 Liverpool Data Research Associates was founded in 1975 by Professor Michael Hennell to commercialize a software test-bed created to perform quality assessments on the mathematical libraries on which his nuclear physics research at the University of Liverpool depended.
 This research included the invention of the Linear Code Sequence and Jump (LCSAJ) software analysis method.

 Products

 LDRA tool suite

 LDRA tool suite is a proprietary software analysis tool providing static code analysis, and also provides code coverage analysis, code, quality, and design reviews.
 It is a commercial implementation of the software test-bed created by Hennell as part of his university research.

 It is used primarily where software is required to be reliable, rugged, and as error free as possible, such as in safety critical aerospace electronics (or Avionics).
 It has also been used in the detection and removal of security vulnerabilities.

-LDRA tool suite is an integrated suite of software tools from LDRA, including: